eugf/raspberry_pi_setup_guide/README.md

   ```
   ping raspberrypi.local
   ```
-- Make note of the IP address this returns, which in my case starts with 192.xxx.xx.xxx
+- Make note of the IP address this returns, which in my case starts with "192.xxx.xx.xxx", yours should be formatted similarly as four sections with up to three-digit numbers separated by three periods.

 ![Rpi0W-ping](https://user-images.githubusercontent.com/12764347/90437341-319d4100-e0a0-11ea-8c13-215eb90b7928.png)